-Our Oven Baked Homestyle Fries taste like they were deep fried but they are not.
+Our Homestyle Oven Baked French Fries taste like they were deep fried but they are not.
 There is an easy little trick to making delicious crispy baked fries!

-One day this week, I plan to make Sloppy Joe’s and French fries for dinner.
+One day this week, I plan to make Sloppy Joe’s with baked French fries for dinner.
 We have been super duper busy around here, so a quick easy meal is in order.
-Sometimes you just want ‘real’ potato fries and not the frozen kind,right.
+Sometimes you just want ‘real’ potato fries and not the frozen kind, right?

-Oven Baked Homestyle Fries are our side dish of choice when we are enjoying some good ol’ Sloppy Joes’s for dinner!
-They look deep fried, don’t they?!
-They tasted deep fried too.
+Oven-Baked Homestyle Fries are our side dish of choice when we are enjoying some good ol’ Sloppy Joes for dinner!
+They look and taste deep-fried too but they are baked and super delicious.

 Begin with fresh potatoes which you will peel and cut up into your desired size.
-A handy tool to have for cutting french fries is a Mandolin slicer. (affiliate link) I love mine because it makes the job so much easier and yields uniform size for whatever vegetable you are slicing.
+Use a sharp knife to peel and cut.
+A handy tool to have for cutting french fries is a Mandolin slicer. (affiliate link) I love mine because it makes the job so much easier and yields a uniform size for whatever vegetable you are slicing.
 I cannot stress enough though that you must be careful when using a Mandolin.
 Those blades are super sharp!

 After peeling and slicing your potatoes, rinse them under running water in a colander.
 Rinsing will remove any debris and some of the excess starch from the potatoes.

 Now, cover the potatoes in a bowl with hot tap water from the faucet.
 Let them sit in the water for only about 10 minutes and drain.
 (I skipped this step when I was in a hurry and I didn’t think they turned out quite as good)

 You can use a salad spinner if you have one to remove excess water before going on to the next step of making your homemade fries.

 Then drain them on paper toweling.
 I like to also take another paper towel and pat dry the tops so there is no water remaining on the potatoes.